-To run HVM virtual machines, all CPUs must have virtualization enabled.
+All CPUs must have virtualization enabled.

 It cannot be a member of an existing resource pool.

 It cannot have any running or suspended VMs or any active operations in progress on its VMs, such as shutting down or exporting.
-Shut down all VMs on the server before adding it to a pool.
+Shut down all VMs on the host before adding it to a pool.

 It cannot have any shared storage already configured.

-Citrix Hypervisor servers in resource pools can contain different numbers of physical network interfaces and have local storage repositories of varying size.
+XenServer hosts in resource pools can contain different numbers of physical network interfaces and have local storage repositories of varying size.

 Servers providing shared NFS or iSCSI storage for the pool must have a static IP address or be DNS addressable.